-1. The program is organized in such a way that students can achieve the program and degree level learning outcomes within the prescribed period of study with a manageable, plausible, and well distributed workload that takes into account all the time required of a student to fulfill the requirements of their program.
+- The program is organized in such a way that students can achieve the program and degree level learning outcomes within the prescribed period of study with a manageable, plausible, and well distributed workload that takes into account all the time required of a student to fulfill the requirements of their program. - 2.
+The teaching methods: - a) Meet the technical and progression requirements - b) Are suited to achieve the intended program and degree level learning outcomes - c) Take into account the requirements of a diversified student body

-- 2. The teaching methods: - a) Meet the technical and progression requirements - b) Are suited to achieve the intended program and degree level learning outcomes - c) Take into account the requirements of a diversified student body - d) Contribute to and enhance the creation of an academic/professional community among students and between students and faculty. - 3.
+- d) Contribute to and enhance the creation of an academic/professional community among students and between students and faculty. - 3.
 Student assignments and their assessments: - a) Result in reasonable student workloads - b) Demonstrate the achievement of the stated program and degree level learning outcomes - c) Provide appropriate information to students about their achievement levels. - 4.
-The institution has a policy for regular student evaluation of course content and delivery which is applied in the program.
+The program creates opportunities in appropriate ways for students to provide input about program content and delivery.